ibelick/motion-primitives/cli/README.md

 ## Dependencies

 Most components require the `motion` library.
-When you add a component, the CLI will tell you which dependencies you need to install.
+When you add a component, the CLI will automatically install the required dependencies using your preferred package manager.

 ## Contributing